Happy new year! Welcome to January.

 Net your fruit

-Stone fruits, apples and pears are ready or very close to being ready and the birds are just waiting patiently to attack.
+Lots of stone fruits, apples, and pears are ready or very close to being ready and the birds are just waiting patiently to attack.
 Net your trees and berry bushes now to avoid your trees being stripped bare.
 It is amazing how fast birds can work.
 On Facebook, I read a post a lady wrote about someone stealing all her cherries from the tree one day.
 Turns out it wasn’t a sticky-handed thief, just hungry birds.
 Not one cherry was left!

 Keep on top of liquid feeding!
 A bi-weekly or weekly dose of a good liquid fertiliser will have your vegetables thanking you.
 Try some homemade ones here.